InstantNo0dle/a_noodle_learns/docs/03.01 peak learning/lorentz boosts.md

 \Delta x' = \gamma [\Delta x - v\Delta t] \\
 \end{align}
 $$

+^d2bf67

 - These are pretty intuitive:
 	- $\Delta x'$ has $\gamma$ to compensate for [[length contraction]]
 	- $\Delta t'$ : "Simultaneity of events from a distance in space"

+Boosts can be thought of as rotations in time.